 - 5.1 In the interests of fairness and transparency, partners agree to the following principles: - 5.2 All information will be shared in a lawful manner.
-Any Shared Personal Data, including special category data and criminal offence data will be shared lawfully and in accordance with the data protection principles, UK GDPR and Data Protection Act 2018. - 5.3 Data protection principles require individuals to make sure personal information is: - used fairly, lawfully, and transparently - used for specified, explicit purposes - used in a way that is adequate, relevant, and limited to only what is necessary - accurate and, where necessary, kept up to date - kept for no longer than is necessary - handled in a way that ensures appropriate security, including protection against unlawful or unauthorised processing, access, loss, destruction, or damage. - 5.4 Where possible, anonymised or aggregated statistical information will be used. - 5.5 Where appropriate and where safe and possible, individuals will be requested to provide their 'agreement to share' with appropriate partner agencies.
-This consent will be secured in accordance with the standards set out in the UK General Data Protection Regulation. - 5.6 Where it is not appropriate to seek informed consent, personalised information will only be shared if there is another lawful basis to share it under data protection legislation or where relevant one of the exemptions in the Data Protection Act 2018 (e.g., Crime and Taxation) applies.
-The questions listed at Appendix 2 help to assess the impact on service users of decisions relating to information sharing. - 5.7 Data Protection Impact Assessments ("DPIAs") will be undertaken for each purpose or scenario in which different types of personal data will be shared, including new purposes or scenarios as they arise.
-It is recommended that Partner agencies shall be responsible for the completion and updating of the DPIAs for each meeting they deliver. - 5.8 Each organisation will have a nominated Data Protection Officer to oversee their information sharing responsibilities and will be correctly registered with the Information Commissioner to share appropriate information. - 5.9 Partner agencies shall be responsible for updating their privacy notices to provide details of information sharing and to inform individuals about the processing of their data.
+Any Shared Personal Data, including special category data and criminal offence data will be shared lawfully and in accordance with the data protection principles, UK GDPR and Data Protection Act 2018. - 5.3 Data protection principles require individuals to make sure personal information is: - used fairly, lawfully, and transparently - used for specified, explicit purposes - used in a way that is adequate, relevant, and limited to only what is necessary - accurate and, where necessary, kept up to date - kept for no longer than is necessary - handled in a way that ensures appropriate security, including protection against unlawful or unauthorised processing, access, loss, destruction, or damage. - 5.4 Where possible, anonymised or aggregated statistical information will be used. - 5.5 Where appropriate, safe and possible, individuals will be requested to provide their 'agreement to share' with appropriate partner agencies.
+This consent will be secured in accordance with the standards set out in the UK GDPR - 5.6 Where it is not appropriate to seek informed consent, personalised information will only be shared if there is another lawful basis to share it under data protection legislation or, where relevant, one of the exemptions in the Data Protection Act 2018 (see paragraph 4.3) applies.
+The questions listed at Appendix 2 help to assess the impact on service users of decisions relating to information sharing. - 5.7 Information Sharing Agreements will be developed and/or DPIAs undertaken for each purpose or scenario in which different types of personal data will be shared, including new purposes or scenarios as they arise.
+It is recommended that partner agencies shall be responsible for the completion and updating of the Information Sharing Agreements / DPIAs for each meeting and data sharing scenario they deliver. - 5.8 Each organisation will have a nominated Data Protection Officer to oversee their information sharing responsibilities and will be correctly registered with the Information Commissioner to share appropriate information. - 5.9 Partner agencies shall be responsible for updating their privacy notices to provide details of information sharing and to inform individuals about the processing of their data.